 Who Is MrBeast and Why Do Scammers Use His Name?

-MrBeast โ€” real name Jimmy Donaldson โ€” is the most-subscribed individual creator on YouTube, with well over 400 million subscribers across his channels.
-He built his following on genuinely extraordinary acts of generosity: giving away cars, houses, cash, and life-changing experiences to strangers on camera.
+MrBeast, real name Jimmy Donaldson, is the most-subscribed individual creator on YouTube, with well over 400 million subscribers across his channels.
+He built his following on real, large-scale generosity: giving away cars, houses, cash, and life-changing experiences to strangers on camera.

-That reputation is precisely why his name has become the most commonly impersonated identity in creator-based scams.
-When a message claims MrBeast is giving something away, it does not feel absurd โ€” it feels consistent with exactly what he does.
+That reputation is exactly why his name has become the most commonly impersonated identity in creator-based scams.
+A message claiming MrBeast is giving something away doesn't feel absurd, because it matches exactly what he does on camera every week.
 Scammers are exploiting a decade of real goodwill.

-MrBeast himself publicly called out this problem in 2023, posting a warning to his followers after an AI-generated deepfake of him circulated on TikTok, seemingly offering an iPhone 15 Pro to 10,000 selected winners.
-He is a victim of this scam too โ€” his name and likeness are used without his knowledge or consent, and he has no connection to any of the fake giveaway sites, fake Discord servers, or gambling platforms bearing his name.
+MrBeast himself called out this problem publicly in 2023, posting a warning to his followers after an AI-generated deepfake of him circulated on TikTok, seemingly offering an iPhone 15 Pro to 10,000 selected winners.
+He is a victim of this scam too.
+His name and likeness are used without his knowledge or consent, and he has no connection to any of the fake giveaway sites, fake Discord servers, or gambling platforms bearing his name.

 The scam arrives in several different forms, but they all follow the same underlying pattern: a message claiming you have won or been selected for a prize, with a link to claim it.